This silent music

 The Project

-This Silent Music is a contemplative performance experiment that invites artists and listeners to slow down, attend closely, and experience music as a shared act of presence.
-Conceived as an antidote to cultural numbness and disconnection, the work creates space for processing complex emotions through unconventional sound, silence, light, and community.
+This Silent Music is an interdisciplinary performance ritual that invites artists and listeners to slow down, attend closely, and experience music as a shared act of presence.
+Conceived as an antidote to cultural numbness and disconnection, the work creates space for encountering complex emotions through unconventional sound, silence, light, and community.

 Featuring three world premiere commissions, the program reframes the impulse to scream into the void, offering instead an aural meditation – at once active and reflective – on what it means to witness a world that often obscures what is already known.
 Music unfolds not as spectacle, but as a way of listening: to each other, to the environment, and to what remains unresolved.